 To be sure, Spamilton is not everyone’s cup of tea.
 It is fast-paced to the point that some jokes and references may not land on all audience members’ ears.
 If you are someone unfamiliar with Hamilton or other past Broadway juggernauts (and flops), you, too, may find yourself missing some of the humor of the show.
 That said, for the talent of its committed cast alone, Spamilton is worth the price of admission.

-Spamilton runs at the Royal George Theatre through May 28.
+Spamilton continues at the Royal George Theatre in an open run.
 Performances are Tuesdays through Fridays at 7:30pm, Saturdays at 5pm and 8pm, and Sundays at 2pm and 5pm.
 Tickets are available by calling 312-988-9000 or at www.spamilton.com and cost $59-$99.